linhpnn-04/COMP1786-MobileApp/README.md

 1.  **Android Native:** Built with Java in Android Studio.
 2.  **Cross-Platform:** Built with C#/.NET MAUI in Visual Studio 2026.

-Both applications allow hikers to store, view, search, and manage hiking trips and observations with offline SQLite database storage.
+Both applications allow hikers to store, add, edit, delete, view, search, delete all  and manage hiking trips and observations with offline SQLite database storage.

 ---

 ## 2. PREREQUISITES
 To run these projects, the following environments are required:
 * **For Android Native:** Android Studio.
-* **For MAUI:** Visual Studio 2022 with ".NET Multi-platform App UI development" workload installed.
+* **For MAUI:** Visual Studio 2026 with ".NET Multi-platform App UI development" workload installed.
 * **Emulator:** Pixel 5 (API 33 or API 31 recommended) for MAUI and Medium Phone for Android Studio.

 ---